bartimer/pg-ai/README.md

 ### Robotics

 This module combines robotics and AI with a focus on computer vision and reinforcement learning.
-For the assignment, we need to learn a robot arm to navigate to a point we click on image taken by the camera.
+For the assignment, we need to learn a robot arm to navigate to a location, pointed out by clicking on a live camera view of the robot arm.

-The implementation is currently in progress ...
+You can find the implementation [here](./robotics)